Programs Run by Nonprofits and other Community-based Organizations

 National Bank for Agricultural and Rural Development, India

-NABARD is a premier Central Government Institution, is the pioneer in supporting and funding various banks, NGOs, SHGs in prompting micro-enterprises and eradicating poverty from the country.
+NABARD is a premier Central Government Institution that is the pioneer in supporting and funding various banks, NGOs, and SHGs in prompting micro-enterprises and eradicating poverty from the country.

 Programs for Economic Empowerment and Education

 Indego Africa is a nonprofit social enterprise that supports women, including refugees, in Rwanda and Ghana through economic empowerment and education.
 They aim to break intergenerational cycles of poverty.
 To do so, Indego Africa provides female artisans with the tools and support necessary to become independent businesswomen and drive local development.
-Partnering with 18 cooperatives of female artisans, Indego Africa sells handcrafted products through an e-commerce site, collaborations with designers and brands and at boutiques worldwide.
-To develop their entrepreneurial skills, Indego Africa provides artisans with a mix of training and support programs addressing entrepreneurship business and leadership issues.
-Indego currently employs over 600 women, 58 percent of whom make over $2 a day.
-According to the World Bank, $2 a day marks the entry point into Africa’s growing middle class.
+Partnering with 18 cooperatives of female artisans, Indego Africa sells handcrafted products through an e-commerce site, collaborations with designers and brands, and at boutiques worldwide.
+To develop their entrepreneurial skills, Indego Africa provides artisans with training and support programs addressing entrepreneurship, business, and leadership issues.
+Indego currently employs over 600 women, 58 percent making over $2 a day.
+According to the World Bank, $2 daily marks the entry point into Africa’s growing middle class.

 Rural Poverty in Africa

 Village Enterprise works to end extreme poverty in rural Africa through entrepreneurship and innovation.
 The program is simple and cost-effective.
 Village Enterprise equips people living in extreme poverty in rural Africa to start sustainable businesses and savings groups.
-Graduates from the program generate income and savings from their small businesses that improves their standard of living and breaks the cycle of poverty for themselves and their families.
-Validated by an independent randomized controlled trial, the Village Enterprise Graduation program provides groups of three entrepreneurs with cash transfers as seed capital, training and ongoing mentoring by a local business mentor.
+Graduates from the program generate income and savings from their small businesses that improve their living standards and break the cycle of poverty for themselves and their families.
+Validated by an independent randomized controlled trial, the Village Enterprise Graduation program provides groups of three entrepreneurs with cash transfers as seed capital, training, and ongoing mentoring by a local business mentor.
 They organize the business groups into Business Savings Groups (BSGs) of 30 entrepreneurs (10 business groups) to allow access to growth capital, provide a safe place for savings, and build social capital.
-Examples of businesses include livestock, farming, small retail stores and restaurants, tailoring, and beekeeping.
+Examples of businesses include livestock, farming, small retail stores, restaurants, tailoring, and beekeeping.
 Village Enterprise has started over 48,000 businesses and trained over 185,000 East Africans.